apache/pulsar/site2/docs/helm-overview.md

 ## Quick start

-To run with Apache Pulsar Helm charts as fast as possible in a **non-production** use case, we provide a [quick start guide](getting-started-helm.md) for Proof of Concept (PoC) deployments.
+To run with Apache Pulsar Helm chart as fast as possible in a **non-production** use case, we provide a [quick start guide](getting-started-helm.md) for Proof of Concept (PoC) deployments.

-This guide walks you through deploying Helm charts with default values and features, but it is *not* suitable for deployments in production-ready environments.
+This guide walks you through deploying Apache Pulsar Helm chart with default values and features, but it is *not* suitable for deployments in production-ready environments.
 To deploy the charts in production under sustained load, you can follow the complete [Installation Guide](helm-install.md).

 ## Troubleshooting